wows-stats/wows-stats/README.md

 - Each player's row is colored like as xvm.
 - You can disabled showing all player's name to post the screenshot as public.
 - Support multi-language viewing by preparing translate json file.
-    (I provide JSON files to translate for Japanese, English and Russian now.)
+    (I provide JSON files to translate for Japanese, English, Chinese(zh-tw) and Russian now.)

 # Environment
 OS: Windows 7(32bit/64bit) or later.